Saadi Sultanate: Origins of the dynasty

-The Banu Zaydan claimed descent from the Islamic prophet Muhammad through the line of Ali ibn Abi Talib and Fatima Zahra (Muhammad's daughter), and more specifically through Muhammad al-Nafs al-Zakiyya, grandson of Hasan ibn Ali.
+The Saadi dynasty claimed descent from the Islamic prophet Muhammad through the line of Ali ibn Abi Talib and Fatima Zahra (Muhammad's daughter), and more specifically through Muhammad al-Nafs al-Zakiyya, grandson of Hasan ibn Ali.
 Since the early 14th century they had been established at Tagmadert in the valley of the Draa River.
 In the mid-15th century some of them established themselves at Tidsi in the Sous valley, near Taroudant.
 They claimed Sharifian origins through an ancestor from Yanbu and rendered Sufism respectable in Morocco.
 The name Saadi or Saadian derives from "sa'ada" meaning happiness or salvation.
 Others think it derives from the name Bani Zaydan or that it was given to the Bani Zaydan (shurafa of Tagmadert) by later generations and rivals for power, who tried to deny their Hassanid descent by claiming that they came from the family of Halimah Saadiyya, Muhammad's wet nurse.
-Their putative ancestor is Zaydan Ibn Ahmed a Sharif from Yanbu.
+They are also known as the Zaydanids, based on their putative ancestor Zaydan Ibn Ahmed, a Sharif from Yanbu.